iamlemec/fastpat/README.md

 Parse patent grant and assignment info from USPTO and match with Compustat data.
+This handles all patent grant formats (dat, pgb, ipgb) and uses `sqlite3` as the storage backend.

+Additionally, cluster patents by firm name.
+Uses locality-sensitive hashing as a first pass then find components in the graph induced by a Levenshtein distance threshhold.

 ## File descriptions